Best of the Letters from 2016

 I just found out Ronald L. Dart of "Born to Win" program died.
 He preached Armstrong for so long that he actually looks like him!
 (They have a picture of him on the site.) --Impacted by HWA

 Comment: Ronald L. Dart died January 24, 2016 at the age of 82.
 Dart graduated from Ambassador College in 1960, became an "evangelist" in Worldwide Church of God, and then was with GTA's group, Church of God International (CGI).
 His radio program "Born to Win" (produced by Christian Education Ministries) still airs on many Christian radio stations.
+His organization also puts out a newsletter, "Born to Win."
 He is smooth talking and subtle, but teaches a false gospel of works based on the dogma of false prophet Herbert Armstrong, instead of Christ Jesus and His saving grace.
 For more info, go to Ronald L. Dart (OIU Vol. 4, Pt.
 4) and read letter to ESN: Ronald L. Dart Says He Has All the Money He Will Ever Need.